dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ### How to create a custom assistant?

 If you're a builder, you can create a custom assistant.
-Go to `Settings` > `assistants Manager` > `Create a new assistant`.
-There, you can name and describe the Assistant.
+Go to 🗝️ Admin > `assistants Manager` > `Create a new assistant`.
+There, you can name and describe the assistant.
 Remember, the name can't have spaces.
-The description should help your teammates understand the Assistant's role.
+The description should help your teammates understand the assistant's role.

-The key parts to set up when creating a custom assistant are `Instructions`, `Advanced Settings`, and `Data Sources`.
+The key parts to set up when creating a custom assistant are `Instructions`, `Advanced Settings`, and `Actions`.

 **Instructions:** These are prompts that guide the assistant.
 A good prompt has enough information and is well-structured.
 It includes the instruction or question for the model and can have other details like context, inputs, or examples.
 This helps the model give better results.